NLO Merging

 All further settings will be discussed while examining the sample main programs.

-NL3-style NLO merging in Pythia is illustrated by the sample main program main87.cc.
-This program works together with an input file (e.g. main87.cmnd) for Pythia settings, and requires LHE input files that follow the naming convention name_tree_#nAdditionalJets.lhe (tree-level samples) and name_powheg_#nAdditionalJets.lhe (POWHEG NLO samples). main87.cc produces HepMC event output [Dob01], which can be used for analysis (e.g. using RIVET [Buc10]), or as input for detector simulations.
+NL3-style NLO merging in Pythia is illustrated by the input file main162nl3 for main162.cc.
+This example requires LHE input files that follow the naming convention name_tree_#nAdditionalJets.lhe (tree-level samples) and name_powheg_#nAdditionalJets.lhe (POWHEG NLO samples). main162.cc produces HepMC event output [Dob01], which can be used for analysis (e.g. using RIVET [Buc10]), or as input for detector simulations.
 For users not familiar with HepMC output, it is of course possible remove the HepMC code in the sample program, and use Pythia's histogramming routines instead.
-Histograms should then be filled as indicated for the histPTFirstSum histograms in main84.cc, i.e. using weightNLO*normhepmc.
+Histograms should then be filled as indicated for the histPTW histograms in main161.cc, i.e., using weight*norm.

-If the user only wants to change the number of requested events (Main:numberOfEvents), the hard process (Merging:Process), the merging scale value (Merging:TMS) and the maximal number of additional tree-level or NLO-accuracte jets (Merging:nJetMax and Merging:nJetMaxNLO, respectively), and HepMC output is desired, then there is no need to change the main87.cc code.
-The input LHE files are also part of the (command line) input for main87.exe.
-The default settings in main87.cmnd are intended to work with the (very short) sample LHEF inputs (w_production_tree_0.lhe, w_production_tree_1.lhe, w_production_tree_2.lhe and w_production_powheg_0.lhe, w_production_powheg_1.lhe).
-For these input files, the main87.exe executable can be run with the command
+If the user only wants to change the number of requested events (Main:numberOfEvents), the hard process (Merging:Process), the merging scale value (Merging:TMS) and the maximal number of additional tree-level or NLO-accuracte jets (Merging:nJetMax and Merging:nJetMaxNLO, respectively), and HepMC output is desired, then there is no need to change the main162.cc code.
+The default settings in main162nl3.cmnd are intended to work with the (very short) sample LHEF inputs (w_production_tree_0.lhe, w_production_tree_1.lhe, w_production_tree_2.lhe and w_production_powheg_0.lhe, w_production_powheg_1.lhe).
+For these input files, main162nl3.cmnd contains all relevant subruns.
+Please refrain from adding input switches than invoke any other merging scheme (such as Merging:doKTMerging) into the input file.

 Program flow